Xubuntu/wiki.xubuntu.org/Xubuntu-Guide-For-New-Testers.md

 be both a very worthwhile contribution and, most importantly, greatly appreciated.

-To avoid confusion, first its worth clearing up a few terms which we use both within these pages and elsewhere in the Xubuntu world:
+To avoid confusion, first it\'s worth clearing up a few terms which we use both within these pages and elsewhere in the Xubuntu world:

 -   OS - Operating System, referring here to Xubuntu
 -   ISO/Image - the file you download to install Xubuntu